 Strategic and operational decisions will be commercial rather than tax driven, and while tax planning ideas will be considered they will only be adopted when they fit with the commercial facts of the decision being taken.
 The Group does not structure transactions in a way which gives a tax result contrary to the intentions of applicable legislation.

 The Group utilises available tax incentives and reliefs provided for in UK tax law, such as capital allowances and research and development credits, and we seek external advice to ensure our compliance in these areas.
 We also seek external advice on any potential acquisition and disposal in order that all significant exposures are identified and that all taxes are accounted for correctly.

 The Group will not adopt fiscal structures or tax ďproductsĒ which require formal notification to HM Revenue & Customs under the Tax Avoidance Schemes and the Groupís tax posture is risk averse.

-We maintain an open and honest relationship with HMRC in all tax matters.
+We maintain an open and honest relationship with HMRC in all tax matters and keep them informed of any changes to the businessí structure.
 We have worked collaboratively with HMRC to ensure that enquiries and audits are completed with transparency and integrity and in a timely manner and will continue to do so.
-We are committed to resolving any issues or uncertainty in the interpretation of the tax laws with HMRC in an open and constructive manner.
+HMRCís risk reviews to date have not resulted in any significant errors and the Group has not incurred any inaccuracy penalties.
+Consequently, the Group currently holds a low risk status.
+We are committed to resolving any issues and irregularities with significant tax implications or uncertainty in the interpretation of the tax laws with HMRC promptly and in an open and constructive manner.